arvidn/libtorrent/docs/extension_protocol.rst

 ``d11:LT_metadatai0ee``.
 As specified above, the value 0 is used to turn off an extension.

-The extension IDs must be stored for every peer, becuase every peer may have different IDs for the same extension.
+The extension IDs must be stored for every peer, because every peer may have different IDs for the same extension.

 This specification, deliberately, does not specify any extensions such as